ietf-rats-wg/eat/draft-ietf-rats-eat.md

 #### Disabled

 This level indicates all debug facilities are currently disabled.
-It may be possible to enable them in the future, and it may also be possible that they were enabled in the past after the device booted, but they are currently disabled.
+It may be possible to enable them in the future, and it may also be possible that they were enabled in the past after the target device/sub-system booted/started, but they are currently disabled.

 #### Disabled Since Boot

-This level indicates all debug facilities are currently disabled and have been so since the entity booted.
+This level indicates all debug facilities are currently disabled and have been so since the target device/sub-system booted/started.

 #### Permanent Disable

 This level indicates all non-manufacturer facilities are permanently disabled such that no end user or developer cannot enable them.
-This also indicates that all debug facilities are currently disabled and have been so since boot.
+Only the manufacturer indicated in the OEMID claim can enable them.
+This also indicates that all debug facilities are currently disabled and have been so since boot/start.

 #### Full Permanent Disable

-This level indicates that all debug capabilities for the entity are permanently disabled.
+This level indicates that all debug capabilities for the target device/sub-module are permanently disabled.

 ### CDDL